Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 11: Relentless Rage

-Your **:class-abl-rage: Rage**{ .em } can keep you fighting despite grievous wounds.
-If you drop to 0 Hit Points while your **:class-abl-rage: Rage**{ .em } is active and don't die outright, you can make a DC 10 :d20-save: Constitution saving throw.
+Your **:ui-rage: Rage**{ .em } can keep you fighting despite grievous wounds.
+If you drop to 0 Hit Points while your **:ui-rage: Rage**{ .em } is active and don't die outright, you can make a DC 10 :d20-save: Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a **:rest-short: Short** or **:rest-long: Long Rest**, the DC resets to 10.